 Add the names of your Web-based System Manager servers to the list.
-You can enter them in the dialog one at a time, or you can provide a file containing a list of your servers, one per line.
-To get the server names from the file, enter the file name in the File containing list of servers entry field and click the Browse file button.
+You can type them in the dialog one at a time, or you can provide a file containing a list of your servers, one per line.
+To get the server names from the file, type the file name in the File containing list of servers entry field and click the Browse file button.
 Use the Browse Server List File dialog to select some or all of the servers in the list.

-Enter a descriptive name that identifies your company or your organization.
+Type a descriptive name that identifies your company or your organization.

-- ISO country code Enter your two-character ISO country code or select it from the list. - Location for private key ring files
+Type your two-character ISO country code or region code or select it from the list.

+· Location for private key ring files